Relevant change points in high dimensional time series: Relevant changes in high dimensional time series

 \section{Relevant changes in high dimensional time series}

 \theequation{4.\arabic{equation}} Recall the problem of testing the hypotheses of a relevant change defined in \eqref{hnull} and \eqref{halt}.
 We propose to reject the null hypothesis of no relevant change in any component of the high dimensional mean vector, whenever the inequality \eqref{asymtest} holds, that is $\TS > \gua ~,$ where the test statistic $\TS$ is defined in $\eqref{eq:TS}$ and $\gua$ denotes the $(1-\alpha)$ quantile of the Gumbel distribution.
 The following two results make the discussion at the end of Section \ref{sec2} rigorous and show that the test introduced in \eqref{asymtest} defines in fact a consistent and asymptotic level $\alpha$ test.
+The proofs can be found in the appendix.

 \begin{theorem} Suppose that the Assumptions \ref{a1} - \ref{a4} are satisfied, $\alpha \in (0,1-e^{-1}]$ and that there exist constants $\Delta_-$, $\Delta_+$ such that the thresholds $\Delta_h $ satisfy the inequalities